clarkezone/clarkezone.github.io/_posts/2023-02-21-capz-quickstart.md

 ### Delete AKS and management clusters
-  Feel free to kick the tyres of your new AKS cluster.
+  Feel free to kick the tires of your new AKS cluster.
 Maybe you could try deploying a test workload.
 Once you are done, lets clean up.
 We'll first use the management cluster to delete the AKS cluster running in Azure and then clean up the management cluster itself removing it from your dev machine.

   For this task, we'll use the CLI.
 As I mentioned above, `Tilt` is providing a web front end manipulating resources in the CAPZ control cluster running in `kind`.
 Even though we created the cluster using `Tilt`, we are going to delete the cluster by manipulating Kubernetes objects in the control cluster directly from `kubectl`:
   1. `kubectl delete cluster aks-20648`